CrowdStrike/Cloud-AWS/Falcon-Integration-Gateway/README.md

 ![Uploading the source code](images/fig-upload-source-code-zip-file.png)

 #### Creating the SQS trigger
+You must add a SQS trigger to your lambda in order for it to consume messages from the queue.
+Open your lambda function in the AWS console and click the _Add Trigger_ button.
 ![Add trigger](images/fig-add-lambda-trigger-button.png)

+Select _SQS_ for the service, you should then be able to select the primary detection queue you created previously from the drop down labeled **SQS queue**.

+You may choose to create the trigger without enabling it by clearing the **Enable trigger** checkbox.
+Doing so will prevent new messages from being consumed until the trigger is enabled.
 ![Adding the SQS trigger](images/fig-add-lambda-sqs-trigger.png)

 ### Installing the FIG service application